opentable/octopress/source/_posts/2014-05-20-acceptance-now.markdown

 I mentioned a few of the benefits of moving to acceptance-only testing in my last post.
 However, a few more have come to light since then which are worth mentioning.

 ### Acceptance Tests Are Language-Agnostic
 After writing v1 of our API, and acceptance-testing the living daylights out of it, we realised that we were still probably maintaining too much code, this time in the application itself.
-We decidede to port the whole thing to JavaScript using Node to see what it would be like.
+We decided to port the whole thing to JavaScript using Node to see what it would be like.

 It worked, and _we didn't have to touch a single test,_ even though those tests were written in C#, and the application was in JavaScript.